Orepap/Clust3D/README.md

 Running Clust3D with default parameters is not always viable or the most robust approach.

 **Viability**: Example 2 in Examples folder requires a lower "max_n_neurons" value than the default due to sample size (see parameters section)
-**Robustness**: Examples 2 and 3 is best used with the depth parameter set to "auto".
+**Robustness**: Examples 2 and 3 is best used with the "depth" parameter set to "auto".
 This provides the best consistency (see parameters section)

 **Caution!** The standalone version is a beta version.
 The user should expect to encounter bugs and/or inconsistencies.